Skip to content

 1 / 1

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
-Full points have therefore been awarded on the basis of the company's FSC certification/membership.
-The company also has an explicit human rights policy.
+Full points have therefore been awarded on the basis of the company's FSC certification.
+The company also commits to human rights in its Human Rights policy.

 • Y